When Giants Change Gears

 6th world power=ROME (44 BC - 476 AD)

 These biblical periods were weird in many respects just like their predecessors namely:

 The British Empire in the grips of UK and then

 The American Empire now headed by the USA.

-These periods have been relatively unruffled due to the Mighty Power exercising its muscles when necessary to keep all and sundry under control, hence world peace.
+These periods have been relatively unruffled due to the Mighty Power exercising its muscles when necessary to keep all and sundry under control, - hence world peace.
 Sheer miscalculations by the powerful can sometimes, as it had always been in history, put the world through periods of unrest and uncertainties.
 We all remember the WMDs, call them Weapons of Mass Destruction that were never found in Iraq.
-The unproven assumtpion by the United States and allies that Iraq was manufacturing weapons of mass destruction, a situation which led to invasion, was a miscalculation by the strongest.
+The unproven assumption by the United States and allies that Iraq was manufacturing weapons of mass destruction, a situation which led to invasion, was a miscalculation by the strongest.
 The resultant militancy by Al Qaeda and sectoral religious groups in Iraq was a reaction to an attack on their country which they knew was not justified.
 Many civilians have so far lost their lives in the wake of war in Iraq and in the continuing militancy there.

 In today’s United State superiority, the game of the period had been played differently but much the same as in all other empires that have gone before it.
 Though absolute force is not often used but used excessively when needed, the game has continued to be played based on submissions or alliances, political and economic control through dissemination and enforcement of democratic ideals and practices.
-No one can misjudge the weapon of economic control in which the mightiest power asks and coerces all countries to play by the rules of the game.
-Through the use of this powerful Nuke of the Market, weak third world will continue to be pushed down into the economic abyss.
+No one can misjudge the weapon of economic control in which the mightiest and richest power asks and coerces all countries to play by the rules of the game.
+Through the use of this powerful Market Nuke, weak third world will continue to be pushed down into the economic abyss.

 On November 7, President Obama came to Australia and announced in the Australian parliament that ‘the United States is a Pacific nation’ and authoritatively laced his speech with a forceful intonation of a highly regarded rhetoric; ‘we are here to stay.’